RDorville/EP1000/04c_using_markdown.md

 ### Markdown and GitHub

-In order to view Markdown in its full glory, we must first understand how it is rendered on webpages/internet.
+In order to view Markdown in its full glory, we must first understand how it is rendered on webpages/Internet.
 Although Markdown is "text-like", it's full features have to be processed before being displayed.
 Here is a quick explanation.

 ![Processing Markdown](images/0400_processing_markdown.png)

 1. Markdown is stored in a pure text document (with the extension **.md** or **.markdown**) to distinguish it from pure text.)
 2. When a Markdown document is accessed from the web, a processor/program on the web-server, identifies (.md) and reads the document.
 It converts the document into HTML and attaches a CSS stylesheet.
-3. The HTML and CSS file is sent to the requestor and displayed on the web browser.
+3. The HTML and CSS file is sent to the requester and displayed on the web browser.

 Understanding the above process, allows us to